-“I suspect the horse will know better than I will, truth be told, but I intend to keep the coast to my right, and that will get me there eventually.
+“I suspect the horse will know better than I will, truth be told, but I intend to keep the coast to my right, and that will get me there eventually.”

 No further sound came, and the noise in the background remained the distant wash of waves around the base rock of the island.
 Abby remained poised for long minutes, but finally relaxed when nothing further happened.
 She stood the rest of her watch with blade drawn and resting on her shoulder.
-She reported the incident when Kara relieved her, and most of the elf’s watch passed without incident, until the last small minutes before dawn when the sound of splashing water erupted violently from outside the palisade.
-The noise was great enough that Kara noted it from within the keep: it was the sound of something very heavy crashing through surf.
-The alchemist waited, tense, ready, but the noise faded away and did not return.
+She reported the incident when Kara relieved her, and most of the alchemist’s watch passed without incident, until the last small minutes before dawn when the sound of splashing water erupted violently from outside the palisade.
+The noise was great enough that Kara noted it from within the keep: the sound of something very heavy crashing through surf.
+The alchemist waited, tense, but the noise faded away and did not return.

 Following the now absent gardener’s example from the day before, Abby gently and slowly drew the stone door open, inch by gradual inch so as not to cause alarm.
-When she had established a gap of a few inches, she peered into the room.
+When she had established a small gap she peered into the room.
 The north and south walls were lined in twin banks of stone pillars carved with lurid displays of monstrosities feasting on humanoids.
-The space contained two stone fonts at the far western end, flanking a stone platform two feet high.
-The platform supported two braziers aflame and pouring forth a deep red smoke that drifted toward the ceiling.
+The space contained two stone fonts at the far western end, flanking a platform two feet high.
+The platform supported two braziers aflame and pouring forth a deep red smoke that drifted to the ceiling.
 Standing between the braziers was a stone statue, ten feet tall, depicting a pregnant woman with the head of a three-eyed jackal, feathered wings, a serpent’s tail, taloned birdlike feet.
-Signs of recent rituals littered the stone floor before the platform and statue: spent candles, a copper bowl greasy with streaks of animal fat, flecks of dried blood.
+Signs of recent rituals littered the floor before the platform and statue: spent candles, a copper bowl greasy with streaks of animal fat, flecks of dried blood.

 Abby took a deep breath, then suddenly hauled the door all the way open and plunged into the room beyond, weapons brandished.
 She rushed to the center of the room and shouted up at the creatures: “Come fight me, hell hounds!”